Astrobiology: Planetary habitability

-Methodology
+Methods

+Studying terrestrial extremophiles

-Astrobiological research concerning the study of habitable environments in our solar system and beyond utilises methodologies within the geosciences.
+Astrobiological research concerning the study of habitable environments in the Solar System and beyond utilises methods within the geosciences.
 Research within this branch primarily concerns the geobiology of organisms that can survive in extreme environments on Earth, such as in volcanic or deep sea environments, to understand the limits of life, and the conditions under which life might be able to survive on other planets.
-This includes, but is not limited to;
+This includes, but is not limited to:

 Deep-sea extremophiles: Researchers are studying organisms that live in the extreme environments of deep-sea hydrothermal vents and cold seeps.
 These organisms survive in the absence of sunlight, and some are able to survive in high temperatures and pressures, and use chemical energy instead of sunlight to produce food.

 Desert extremophiles: Researchers are studying organisms that can survive in extreme dry, high temperature conditions, such as in deserts.

 Microbes in extreme environments: Researchers are investigating the diversity and activity of microorganisms in environments such as deep mines, subsurface soil, cold glaciers and polar ice, and high-altitude environments.

+Researching Earth's present environment

-Research also regards the long-term survival of life on Earth, and the possibilities and hazards of life on other planets, including;
+Research also regards the long-term survival of life on Earth, and the possibilities and hazards of life on other planets, including:

 Biodiversity and ecosystem resilience: Scientists are studying how the diversity of life and the interactions between different species contribute to the resilience of ecosystems and their ability to recover from disturbances.

 Climate change and extinction: Researchers are investigating the impacts of climate change on different species and ecosystems, and how they may lead to extinction or adaptation.
 This includes the evolution of Earth's climate and geology, and their potential impact on the habitability of the planet in the future, especially for humans.

 Human impact on the biosphere: Scientists are studying the ways in which human activities, such as deforestation, pollution, and the introduction of invasive species, are affecting the biosphere and the long-term survival of life on Earth.

 Long-term preservation of life: Researchers are exploring ways to preserve samples of life on Earth for long periods of time, such as cryopreservation and genomic preservation, in the event of a catastrophic event that could wipe out most of life on Earth.

+Finding biosignatures on other worlds

 Emerging astrobiological research concerning the search for planetary biosignatures of past or present extraterrestrial life utilise methodologies within planetary sciences.
-These include;
+These include:

 The study of microbial life in the subsurface of Mars: Scientists are using data from Mars rover missions to study the composition of the subsurface of Mars, searching for biosignatures of past or present microbial life.